Desert Medicine Course

 - Sun glasses – wrap around are best at keeping sand out

-- Ski goggles
+- Ski goggles – in case of high winds

-- Sun protection SPF30 min
+- Sun protection SPF50 advised

 - Personal toiletries, inc. hand sanitiser